For appointment and information, you can call us on the fixed line number +90 506 705 37 96 between 09:00 - 22:00 every day of the week.

-Urinary incontinence is defined as involuntary incontinence, incontinence or loss of bladder control and is a very common health problem in the society.
-It is more common in women.
-The reasons can be listed as anatomical defects, difficult vaginal births in which the baby is large, and bladder prolapse due to advanced age.
-Although the severity varies, coughing, laughing or urinary incontinence may occur when the intra-abdominal pressure increases, as well as sudden urination, inability to reach the toilet and urinary incontinence.
-Sometimes both types of urinary incontinence can be combined.
-Urinary incontinence treatment can be done with exercises and medically.
+Urinary incontinence is defined as involuntary urinary incontinence, urinary incontinence, or loss of bladder control and is a common health problem in society.
+Is more common in women.
+The cause can be listed as disorders of anatomical structure, difficult vaginal births in which the baby is large, and sagging of the bladder due to advanced age.

-Urinary incontinence treatment is divided into two as medication and surgical intervention.
+Urinary incontinence treatment is divided into drug treatment and surgical intervention.

-Drug therapy: Depending on the type of urinary incontinence, patients may benefit from drug treatments.
-Drug treatments are one of the effective options, especially in urinary incontinence due to compression.
-Since such drugs may have some side effects and may negatively interact with some drugs used for other purposes, their use by a specialist should be recommended.
+Drug therapy: depending on the type of urinary incontinence disorder, patients may benefit from drug therapy.
+Drug treatment is one of the effective options, especially in urinary incontinence problems due to compression.
+Because this type of drug may have some side effects and may interact negatively with some drugs used for other purposes, its use should be recommended by a specialist doctor.

-Surgical treatment: Surgical treatments may be considered as a treatment for urinary incontinence in patients whose lifestyle cannot be changed, whose complaints are more severe and who do not respond to drug treatments.
-Sometimes patients may prefer surgical treatment because their social conditions may be negatively affected due to serious deterioration in their quality of life.
+Surgical treatment: surgical treatments may be used as a treatment for urinary incontinence in patients whose life forms cannot be changed, whose complaints are more serious, and who do not respond to medication.
+In some cases, patients may choose to be treated with surgery because their social status may be negatively affected due to serious deterioration in their quality of life.

-It is important to determine the type of incontinence you have, and your symptoms will usually tell your doctor which type you have.
+It is important to determine the type of urinary incontinence you have, and your symptoms usually tell your doctor what type you have.
 This information will guide the treatment method.
-Your doctor will likely start with a comprehensive medical history and physical exam.
-You may then be asked for a simple method that can indicate urinary incontinence, such as cough.
+Your doctor will most likely start with a comprehensive medical history and physical examination.
+A simple method can then be requested, which can indicate a state of urinary incontinence, such as a cough.

-You will be asked to urinate in a container that measures urine output.
-Your doctor will then check the amount of urine remaining in your bladder using a catheter or an ultrasound test.
-Having a large amount of residual urine in your bladder can mean a blockage in your urinary tract or a problem with your bladder muscles.
+You are asked to urinate in a container that measures urine output.
+Your doctor then checks the size of the urine remaining in your bladder using a catheter or ultrasound test.
+Having too much residual urine in your bladder can mean that you have a blockage in your urinary tract or a problem with your bladder.

 Bladder training is to delay urination after getting the urge to go.
 You can start by trying to wait 10 minutes each time you feel the need to urinate.
-The goal is to extend the time between going to the toilet until you only urinate every 2.5 to 3.5 hours.
+The goal is to extend the time between going to the toilet until you urinate only every 2.5 to 3.5 hours Dec.

-Fluid and diet management is also important to regain control of your bladder.
-You may need to avoid consuming alcohol, caffeine or acidic foods.
-Reducing fluid intake, losing weight, or increasing physical activity can also help.
+Fluid and diet management are also important to regain control of your bladder.
+You may need to avoid consuming alcohol, caffeine, or acidic foods.
+Reducing fluid consumption, losing weight, or increasing physical movements can also help in eliminating the problem.